 Personally, I think that I would have really enjoyed attending a Big Ten school.
 When I was at Ohio State, Penn State, the University of Illinois, Nebraska, and the University of Wisconsin (those are the only Big Ten schools I've been able to visit), I was so impressed by and attracted to the spirited on-campus environments and the uniqueness of attending a school in a real college town.

 However, some students prefer the environment at a small college, or they don't want to be at a school that places so much emphasis on athletics.

-If you're interested in colleges that are similar to Big Ten schools in offering big-time athletics and quality academics at a large public university in a college town, you may be interested in the University of Texas-Austin, Texas A&M, University of Florida, or University of California-Berkeley.
+If you're interested in colleges that are similar to Big Ten schools in offering big-time athletics and quality academics at a large public university in a college town, you may also be interested in the University of Texas-Austin, Texas A&M, the University of Florida, or the University of California-Berkeley.

 If you would like to attend a private college that offers big-time athletics and quality academics, then Northwestern, USC, Stanford, Duke, and the University of Notre Dame may be good options for you.

 It's important to find the school that best fits your personality and has the resources and environment that will best allow you to thrive and reach your academic and professional goals.